lucee/lucee-docs/docs/06.docs/02.build/chapter.md

 id: docs-build
 ---

-# Building the documentation

->>> The commands listed here are all **bash** scripts and there is currently no batch file equivalent for Windows.
-We hope to remedy this soon; however, if you are running Windows, it should be fairly trivial to copy and adapt what is found in the `.sh` file into a `.bat` file.

 ## Prerequisites

 The only dependency required is [CommandBox](http://www.ortussolutions.com/products/commandbox).
 Ensure that commandbox is installed and that the `box` command is in your path.